 Companies form a group for taxation purposes where at least 66 percent commonality of shareholding exists.
 The profits of one group company can be offset against the losses of another by the profit company making a payment to the loss company.
 Alternatively, a loss company can make an irrevocable election directly to offset its losses against the profits of a group profit company.
 Companies must be members of the group from the commencement of the year of loss until the end of the year the loss is offset.

 There is no requirement to form a consolidated tax group in order to offset losses.

-New Zealand has a comprehensive transfer pricing regime based on Organisation for Economic Co-operation and Development (OECD) guidelines.
+New Zealand has a comprehensive transfer pricing regime based on the OECD’s transfer pricing guidelines.

-In general terms, the transfer pricing regime applies with respect to cross-border transactions between related parties that are not at an arm’s length price (e.g. the New Zealand company not receiving adequate compensation from, or being overcharged by, the foreign parent/group company).
+Generally, the transfer pricing regime applies with respect to cross-border transactions between related parties that are not at an arm’s length price (e.g. the New Zealand company does not receive adequate compensation from, or is overcharged by, the foreign parent/group company).
 Two companies are generally considered related for transfer pricing purposes where there is a group of persons with voting (or market value) interests of 50 percent or more in both companies.

 Where transaction prices are found not to be at arm’s length, the transfer pricing rules enable the IRD to reassess a taxpayer’s income to ensure that New Zealand’s tax base is not eroded.
 In recent years, the rates of interest charged on intercompany lending have become a particular area of increased focus by the IRD.

 New Zealand has an anti-avoidance rule that prevents a dual resident company from offsetting its losses against the profits of another company.

 New Zealand’s CFC regime attributes the income of an offshore subsidiary to its New Zealand-resident shareholder in certain circumstances.